Winter sports and recreation area in the Ore Mountains | 850 asl

 The economic situation had only just started to improve by 1939 when, following the outbreak of the Second World War, production in all factories dropped off again.

 Local industry was not important for the war effort and so was cut back more and more.
 Men and women were drafted to go and work in the arms industry in many parts of the Schwarzenberg area and even to go and far as Dessau and Leipzig.
 Boys and girls had to join the Arbeitsdienst (Labour Service) and men the German Armed Forces.
 In 1941 French and Soviet prisoners of war were assigned to forced labour in the sawmill.
 There was not enough food for the population.
 In the final days of the war a plane had to make an emergency landing (behind the old football pitch).
+After the Second World War and the division of Germany, new life was injected into the area with the foundation of SDAG Wismut.
+Hundreds of men were billeted in Carlsfeld, lived there and worked there for many years.
+Production increased again.

 Under the then leadership of the SED Party, local smallholders formed the LPG (an agricultural cooperative) which started in 1952 with communal hen-keeping.
 In 1954 they built a pigsty and in 1958 a barn for 65 animals.